douglascraigschmidt/LiveLessons/SearchStreamForkJoin/README.md

-This directory contains two example programs that illustrate how to implement an "embarrassingly parallel" program that uses the Java 7 fork-join pool to concurrently search for phrases in the complete works of Shakespeare.
+This directory contains two example programs that illustrate how to implement an "embarrassingly parallel" program that uses the Java 7 fork-join framework to concurrently search for phrases in the complete works of Shakespeare.
 Here's an overview of what's included:

 .
 Java7 -- This example provides a "classic" Java 7 implementation of
-  the fork-join pool-based program.
+  the fork-join-based program.

 .
 Java8 -- This example provides a Java 8 implementation of the
-  fork-join pool-based program.
+  fork-join-based program.